Rupee strengthens marginally against US dollar

 Latest News »

-Mumbai: The Indian rupee on Friday strengthened marginally against the US dollar in opening trade.
+Mumbai: The Indian rupee on Monday strengthened marginally against the US dollar, tracking gains in the local equity and Asian currencies markets.

 More From Livemint »